Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - **Automatic Cleanup:** To prevent memory leaks, the system automatically stops monitoring for any player who disconnects or crashes.
 - **GUI Integration:** The monitor can also be toggled via the `:gui` menu under the Utility category.

-## :transfer
+## transfer
 ### At A Glance
-The `:transfer` command allows players to connect to another **Minecraft Bedrock server** by specifying a hostname (IP or domain) and port.
+The `transfer` command allows players to connect to another **Minecraft Bedrock server** by specifying a hostname (IP or domain) and port.
 This is useful for switching between network servers, hubs, or external worlds.

 ?> Required Clearance Level To Execute: `1`